ibi-group/otp-middleware/docs/trip-monitoring.md

 ### SMS Notifications

 SMS notifications are sent to the number stored in `OtpUser.phoneNumber`, using [Twilio](https://www.twilio.com/).
-The phone number must be verified (`OtpUser.isPhoneNumberVerified`, ), typically using a UI where the user enters a Twilio validation code sent to that number.
+The phone number must be verified (`OtpUser.isPhoneNumberVerified`), typically using a UI where the user enters a Twilio validation code sent to that number.

 Because cell phone carriers often charge fees for SMS, it is recommended to record the user's consent date